-No, if you are caught on the marathon course with any of these you will be directed off of the route.
+No. Anyone found on the Full or Half Marathon course using any of these will be directed off the course by race officials.

 All official entrants–except bike tour and kids marathon–will receive the ChronoTrack B-Tag timing tag with your race bib number at the Quality of Life Expo.
 The lightweight timing tag stays attached to the back of the race bib and does not get removed.
 The timing tag precisely records each runner’s clock time and chip time.

 Shuttles will run from the finish line to the TRAX station.
 A ROUNDTRIP (new this year) ride on TRAX is offered to all participants to get to the start line and back to it from the finish or to whichever station you parked at along the red or blue lines.
 It’s recommended that if you drive to the event, you park in one of the 8,000+ paid parking places ($3-10 for the morning on average) and travel up to the University of Utah to start via the RED line on TRAX.
 Train service along the red line will offer a special early service exclusive to marathon morning beginning at 5 a.m.
 Return service via TRAX is included in your race registration.
 Show your bib on the train!
 Please check out additional information here.